adisreyaj/100DaysofCode-React/log.md

 - Refresher on passing events across components

 **Thoughts:** Today was mostly going throught the core concepts once again to make sure I learn it thorough.
 Sometimes you have to slow down a little bit and look back.

+### Day 9: May 16, 2020

+**Today's Progress**:

+- Routing in React using React Router package
+- More on calling APIs using Axios
+- More state management
+- Creating modular components

+**Thoughts:** Routing in Angular is separated into a separate module and I feel it is really good that way.
+In React, I don't know if there are ways to separate your whole routing strategy.
+But working with `react-router` package is so easy and convenient.